Ackland Film Forum: “Aftersun” (Charlotte Wells, 2022)

 The film will be introduced by Rick Warner, Bowman and Gordon Gray Distinguished Term Professor and Director of Film Studies.

 This film will be screened at 7:30 p.m. at the Chelsea Theater, 1129 Weaver Dairy Road, Suite AB, Chapel Hill, NC 27514.
-Tickets are free for UNC-Chapel Hill students.
+Click here for more information on theater pricing; tickets are free for UNC-Chapel Hill students.
 UNC-Chapel Hill students can receive CLE credit for attending by scanning the QR code at the event.

 About the Series:

-Join the Ackland Film Forum on the evenings of Monday, February 23, Monday, March 9, and Tuesday, March 24 for Growing Up, Looking Back, a series that accompanies the Ackland exhibition Bill Bamberger: Boys Will Be Men.
-This semester’s series highlights the filmgoing experience by using three local movie theaters as its venues
+Join the Ackland Film Forum this spring for Growing Up, Looking Back, a series that accompanies the Ackland exhibition Bill Bamberger: Boys Will Be Men.
+This semester’s series highlights the filmgoing experience by using three local movie theaters as its venues.

 The Ackland Film Forum is co-organized by the Ackland Art Museum and UNC Film Studies, housed in the UNC-Chapel Hill Department of English and Comparative Literature.